 5 Signs You Need Cloud Migration Consulting

-At some point in the last decade, you’ve probably had this experience: you buy a brand-new computer.
-And at first, it’s great: performance is zippy, there’s plenty of storage, the features make your life easier.
-But after a few years, you notice that some websites load really slowly.
-Even though you upgrade your OS, startup seems sluggish, or things seem wonky when you’re running a lot of programs at once.
-And your friends—who just bought the latest model —are talking about all kinds of cool features you’d like to have, but aren’t available on your machine.
+At some point in the last decade, you’ve probably bought a new computer.
+And at first, it’s great: performance is zippy, but after a few years, things start slowing down.
+Even though you upgrade your OS things seem wonky.
+And your friends—who just bought the latest model —are talking about all kinds of cool features that aren’t available on your machine.
 So you start shopping for a new computer...and the cycle repeats.

-Although that’s a standard experience for personal devices with (relatively) low costs, if that’s your company’s approach to your digital infrastructure, you have a problem.
-Sure, there was a time when on-premises infrastructure was simply the only option, and a time when cloud computing was new enough to be risky for business-critical operations.
-But in the past several years, the power of the cloud has grown so exponentially that it’s not only unnecessary to keep on-prem systems—it may actually be detrimental to your business.
+Although that’s standard for personal devices (and this may be changing), if that’s your company’s approach to digital infrastructure, there's a problem.
+In the past several years, the power of the cloud has grown so exponentially that it’s not only unnecessary to keep on-prem systems—it may actually be detrimental to your business.

-Amazon Web Services (AWS), one of the biggest players in the cloud-computing field, has over 90 services—and they’re adding new ones at an astonishing pace.
-Cloud-native development offers a dizzying array of opportunities to maximize performance, reduce costs, and innovate at a rapid pace.
-The cloud allows you to do more, do it faster, and do it cheaper.
-Simply put: if you’re interested in innovation and growth, your on-prem infrastructure can’t compete.
+Amazon Web Services (AWS), one of the biggest players in the cloud-computing field, has over 120 services—and they’re adding new ones at an astonishing pace.
+Cloud-native development offers a dizzying array of opportunities to maximize performance, reduce costs, and reduce risk.

 At Metal Toad, we’ve worked with many clients who first reach out to us after their on-prem system failed—often at significant cost to the organization.
 One client referred to their failure (sweltering summer day + air conditioning outage = total server meltdown) as “The Incident,” a term that sent chills down the spines of their entire IT department whenever it was mentioned.